Academic Programs Catalog

 College-Level Examination Program (CLEP)

-The College Board has examinations designed to assess competence achieved prior to enrolling at Michigan State and this competence level would be equivalent to taking beginning college level courses.
+College–Level Examination Program: The College Board has examinations designed to assess competence usually attained by taking beginning college-level courses.
 Individuals desiring recognition of CLEP examinations for credit at Michigan State University must present official CLEP Examination reports for all exams taken.

 Visit the admissions Web site for Michigan State University's CLEP equivalencies.